Future Combat Systems: Development history

 The Boeing Company and Science Applications International Corporation (SAIC) worked together as the lead systems integrators, coordinating more than 550 contractors and subcontractors in 41 states.

 A spiral model was planned for FCS development and upgrades.
 As of 2004, FCS was in the System Development and Demonstration (SDD) phase, which included four two-year spirals.
 Spiral 1 was to begin fielding in Fiscal Year 2008 and consist of prototypes for use and evaluation.
 Following successful evaluation, production and fielding of Spiral 2 would have commenced in 2010.
 The evaluation was conducted by the Army Evaluation Task Force (AETF), previously known as Evaluation Brigade Combat Team (EBCT), stationed in Fort Bliss.
 As of December 2007, AETF consisted of 1,000 soldiers from the 1st Armored Division.

-In August 2005, the program met 100% of the criteria in its most important milestone to date, Systems of Systems Functional Review.
+In August 2005, the program met 100% of the criteria in its most important milestone, System of Systems Functional Review.
 On October 5, 2005, Pentagon team recommended "further delaying the Army's Future Combat Systems program" in light of the costs of the Iraq War, Hurricane Katrina, and expected declines in future budgets.

 The Pentagon announced plans in January 2006 to cut $236 million over five years from the $25 billion FCS 2007–2011 budget.
 The entire program was expected to cost $340 billion.
 As of late December 2006, funding was scaled back for critical elements of the overall FCS battlespace, and the most advanced elements were deferred.

 Decreases in the Army’s funding and the high cost of developing the intelligent munition system caused the DoD to delete the project from the FCS contract, and the XM1100 Scorpion was established as a stand-alone program in January 2007.

 The Class II and Class III UAVs were canceled in May 2007.